 Tom is a Partner and the firm’s Head of Arbitration based in the Dubai office.
 He is experienced in international commercial arbitration, international investment disputes, state-to-state arbitration, and foreign sovereign immunity issues.
-His experience covers a wide range of industries, sectors, and types of disputes, including oil-and-gas, telecommunications, automobile manufacturing, shareholder disputes, and joint-venture disputes.
+His experience covers a wide range of industries, sectors, and types of disputes, including oil-and-gas, construction, hospitality, telecommunications, automobile manufacturing, shareholder disputes, and joint-venture disputes.

 From 2001 to 2009, Tom was a member of the legal team representing the Ethiopian Government before the Eritrea-Ethiopia Claims Commission, an international arbitral tribunal that adjudicated claims for loss, damage and injury arising during an international armed conflict.
 In this context, he worked as a resident attorney in Addis Ababa for three years.

 Tom frequently writes on topics involving international law and dispute resolution.
 Prior to relocating to Dubai, he was a professorial lecturer in law at the George Washington University Law School in Washington, DC.
 Tom has been recognised multiple times in Who’s Who Legal’s Future Leaders – Arbitration, a listing of the world’s leading international arbitration practitioners under the age of 45.

 - Representing a hotel management company in a DIFC-LCIA Arbitration Centre case involving a dispute with a hotel owner over the termination of a hotel management agreement.

 - Representing a Kuwaiti investor in a Dubai International Arbitration Centre (DIAC) arbitration involving a shareholder dispute with a UAE-based investment company.